liufeng2915/Implicit_Dense_Correspondence/data/README.md

 - #### ShapeNet Training Data

+  To evaluate semantic correspondence, Following the setting of LMVCNN, we trained on ShapeNet and tested on BHCP.
+Please download the training data from: https://drive.google.com/file/d/1vUM3USFtBAGCSnDEoFqfZNokge0qZ9S_/view?usp=sharing (161.1MB)

+  For the segmentation experiment, Please refer to BAE-Net [project page](https://github.com/czq142857/BAE-NET).

 - #### BHCP

-  To evaluate semantic correspondence, Following the setting of LMVCNN, we trained on ShapeNet and test on BHCP.
-We never used the training set of BHCP, only focus on the test set.
+   We never used the training set of BHCP, only focused on the test set.
+Please follow Vladimir G. Kim's [project page](http://www.vovakim.com/projects/CorrsTmplt/doc_data.html) for the original BHCP dataset.

 - #### Non-Existence Detection